ValerieAnne563/coursera_gcd/gcd_wearables/README.md

-## TL, DR ##
+## TL; DR ##
-run run_analysis.R, and it will produce
+run _run_analysis.R_, and it will produce
-1. stds_and_means.csv
+#### stds_and_means.csv
 This is the dataset for Objectives 1-4.
 See "Result Files" for a detailed description of its contents.

-2. summaries.txt
+#### summaries.txt
 This is the dataset for Objective 5.
 See "Result Files" for a detailed description of its contents.

-## Scripts ##

-1. run_analysis.R
-This is the primary script, which generates the tidy data sets.

 ## Side Effects ##
 run_analysis.R generates several files.